Coconut

-The coconut tree (Cocos nucifera) is a member of the palm tree family (Arecaceae) and the only living species of the genus Cocos.
-The term "coconut" (or the archaic "cocoanut") can refer to the whole coconut palm, the seed, or the fruit, which botanically is a drupe, not a nut.
-Originally native to Central Indo-Pacific, they are now ubiquitous in coastal tropical regions and are a cultural icon of the tropics.
+The coconut (Cocos nucifera) is a member of the palm family (Arecaceae) and the only living species of the genus Cocos.
+The term "coconut" (or the archaic "cocoanut") can denote the whole coconut palm tree or the large hard fruit.
+Originally native to the Southeast Asia, New Guinea, and the Southwestern Pacific, they are ubiquitous in coastal tropical regions.

-The coconut tree provides food, fuel, cosmetics, folk medicine and building materials, among many other uses.
-The inner flesh of the mature seed, as well as the coconut milk extracted from it, forms a regular part of the diets of many people in the tropics and subtropics.
-Coconuts are distinct from other fruits because their endosperm contains a large quantity of an almost clear liquid, called "coconut water" or "coconut juice".
-Mature, ripe coconuts can be used as edible seeds, or processed for oil and plant milk from the flesh, charcoal from the hard shell, and coir from the fibrous husk.
-Dried coconut flesh is called copra, and the oil and milk derived from it are commonly used in cooking – frying in particular – as well as in soaps and cosmetics.
+The coconut tree provides food, fuel, cosmetics, folk medicine, and building materials.
+The inner flesh of the mature fruit forms a regular part of the diets of many people in the tropics and subtropics.
+Coconut endosperm contains a large quantity of a liquid, "coconut water".
+Mature coconuts can be processed for oil and coconut milk from the flesh, charcoal from the hard shell, and coir from the fibrous husk.
+Dried coconut flesh is called copra, and the oil and milk derived from it are commonly used in cooking and in soaps and cosmetics.
 Sweet coconut sap can be made into drinks or fermented into palm wine or coconut vinegar.
-The hard shells, fibrous husks and long pinnate leaves can be used as material to make a variety of products for furnishing and decoration.
+The hard shells, fibrous husks and long pinnate leaves are used to make products for furnishing and decoration.

-The coconut has cultural and religious significance in certain societies, particularly in the Austronesian cultures of the Western Pacific where it is featured in their mythologies, songs, and oral traditions.
-The fall of its mature fruit has led to a preoccupation with death by coconut.
-It also had ceremonial importance in pre-colonial animistic religions.
-It has also acquired religious significance in South Asian cultures, where it is used in rituals of Hinduism.
-It forms the basis of wedding and worship rituals in Hinduism.
-It also plays a central role in the Coconut Religion founded in 1963 in Vietnam.